MichaelCurrin/rails-quickstart/README.md

 # Rails Quickstart
-> The default setup for a generated Rails app
+> Auto-generated skeleton of a Ruby on Rails app

 ## Generate new project